ecmwf/metview-python/docs/geopoints.rst

     It is intended that this function be used in conjunction with the "set_* geopoints" functions in order to populate the geopoints with data.

     If no ``format`` is specified a "traditional" 6-column format geopoints is created.
 Otherwise ``format`` defines the actual format.
-The possible values are as follows: 'polar_vector ', 'xy_vector ', 'xyv ' and 'ncols'.
+The possible values are as follows: 'polar_vector', 'xy_vector ', 'xyv ' and 'ncols'.

     If ``format`` is "ncols", then the number of value columns can be given by ``number_of_value_columns`` (default is 1).
 In this case, the ``value_columns`` can be used to provide a list of names of the value columns.

     An alternative, and more efficient way to create a new geopoints variable if you already have the data to populate it, is to provide a set of keyword arguments (``kwargs``) as shown in the examples below.
 Using this syntax, you can completely create a new geopoints variable with all its column data in one go.
 This is much more efficient than creating an empty geopoints variable and then populating it using the "set_" functions.
-The possible keyword arguments are as follows:

     :Examples: